JChristensen/millionOhms_SW/operating-instructions-3.0.0.md

 1. **Slow random mode:** Flashes the LEDs using a random pattern and speed for 16 seconds, then sleeps for a random interval between 10 and 30 minutes.
 2. **Fast random mode:** Like slow random mode but sleeps for between 5 and 15 minutes.
 3. **Demo mode:** Like the random modes, but flashes the LEDs for 4 seconds and sleeps for 8 seconds.
 4. **Manual mode:** Flashes the LEDs for three minutes, then sleeps until the select button is pressed.
 Pressing the select button while the LEDs are flashing selects the next speed/pattern.
 Holding the select button while the LEDs are flashing puts the circuit back to sleep.
+Use manual mode to keep the circuit from waking and flashing randomly.

 To choose the operating mode, press the RESET and SELECT buttons together; first release RESET, then release SELECT.
 The current mode is indicated on the LEDs with the upper left LED being mode 1 (slow random).
 Press and release SELECT to choose the mode.
 Hold SELECT to save the mode and start the LEDs flashing, or just wait for five seconds and the mode will be saved.